 Look around on the wheel and ask yourself those questions for each quadrant.
-For example, lets’ look at the quadrant with Wondertrust, Exploriosity, and Sovereignity.
+For example, let’s look at the quadrant with Wondertrust, Exploriosity, and Sovereignity.
 It asks, “Is your brand opportunistic?
-Time-sensitve?
+Time-sensitive?
 Decisive? etc.” Then… “Does it negotiate deals?
 Optimize resources?”
 Think about each one of the questions, and determine which quadrant fits your brand’s values and beliefs the most.

 It’s possible, of course, that you resonate with more than one.
-Don’t worry – there is not a hard, fast line between quadrants.
+Don’t worry— there is no hard, fast line dividing quadrants.
 A bit of blending is acceptable.
-What I really want you to understand is that these different quadrants are connecting to different basic needs and corresponding beliefs.
+What I really want to make clear is that these different quadrants are connecting to different basic needs and corresponding beliefs.
 Once you’ve determined your primary quadrant, you can look at the big question in the center and direct your message from there.

 If you have an unestablished brand, or a brand without a focused direction, you need to find your focus.
 Your passion.
 If you see a bit of yourself in this quadrant, but then a bit of yourself in others, that’s okay at the start.
 But be aware that you must prioritize.
 If you need to blend two adjacent quadrants, go for it!
 While it’s not impossible to blend opposing ones, it is much more difficult.
 Your marketing will go more smoothly and naturally if you can pinpoint one specific area (even if it’s between two quadrants) on the wheel.